 Another of Jonas’s friends.
-She has red hair, which only Jonas can see, and works as a Caretaker in the House of the Old.
+She has red hair, whose color only Jonas can see, and works as a Caretaker in the House of the Old.
 She is mild-mannered and patient.
 Jonas’s first sexual stirrings come in the form of an erotic dream about Fiona.

 The elected leader of Jonas’s community.
-She to shows genuine affection for all of the children at the Ceremony of Twelve, knowing of their names and an anecdote about each one.
+She shows genuine affection for all of the children at the Ceremony of Twelve, knowing their names and sharing an anecdote about each one.